European League of Football: 2021 season

-On the 19 June 2021 at 6 p.m. the first kickoff of the ELF took place in Wroclaw.
+On 19 June 2021 at 6 p.m. the first kickoff of the ELF took place in Wroclaw.
 The host Panthers defeated the Cologne Centurions 55–39.
 Frankfurt Galaxy won the South Division with only one defeat and defeated division rival Cologne Centurions in the semi-finals.
 The North Division was won by the Hamburg Sea Devils, who prevailed in the semi-finals against division opponent Panthers Wrocław.
 On September 26, 2021, the first final of the ELF took place before 22,000 in the Merkur Spiel-Arena in Düsseldorf.
 In a close game, Frankfurt Galaxy prevailed against Hamburg Sea Devils 32–30.
 A week later, an all-star game took place between the ELF all-stars and a selection of USA-based players.

 In June 2021, the league announced a partnership agreement with the Brazilian Football Federation, Brasil Futebol Americano, that will see exchange opportunities for selected players, coaches and officials as well as the possibility of organizing a match between the ELF and BFA champions in the future.

 In July 2021, the league announced its inaugural All-Star Game, which was held one week after the end of the season, on 3 October (German Unity Day), at Friedrich-Ludwig-Jahn-Sportpark in Berlin.
 It will feature a selection of the best players from the ELF, playing against the United States men's national American football team.
 Similar to the rules for rosters of individual teams, the all-star team was limited to a maximum of four Americans, only two of whom can be on the field at any given time.